Basis-Theory/basistheory-integration-guides/collections/guides/style_elements/index.md

 # How to style Elements for my brand
 {: .no_toc }

-Our Elements has been built to act as if it were just a normal input field within your own application.
+Our Elements have been built to act as normal input fields within your own application.
 We've taken care in building out the supported styles and needs of our customers.
 In this guide, we will walk you through a few of the different styles you can adjust.

 Want to just jump into an example?
 [Check it out here](https://codesandbox.io/s/styling-elements-sample-0eyoh)!